 You should also remember that acquiring new clients is a lot more expensive that keeping the clients you already have.
 Misallocating resources and overlooking customer happiness as you chase new business opportunities is a common mistake that must be avoided.

 While there’s no one solution for improving customer satisfaction levels, the key is to develop a customer-centric mindset that will help inform decisions and company direction.
+Staying up to date with call center best practices is also something to keep in mind.
 The above list of recommended tactics from a wide variety of sources represents only the beginning – the possibilities are endless.